KeralaBlockchainAcademy/PMAJAY-B2/7-HTML/README.md

 2. Find out the tag to highlight the text.
 3. Give a new look and feel for the portfolio website, include images, links, bgcolor, background image etc
 4. Familiarize yourself with the following tags and include them in your web page - Superscript Text (`<sup>`), Subscript Text (`<sub>`), article, audio, canvas, nav and embed tags
-5. Try out the TableLayout as shown in the image(TableLayoutNew.png)
-6. Modify the portfolio page to include a table to list the educational qualifications or experience

 Submit this before **24-May-2024, 9.45am**